C-Shi/GCP-certification/professional_devops_engineer/README.md

 138. Your company processes IoT data at scale by using Pub/Sub, App Engine standard environment, and an application written in Go.
 You noticed that the performance inconsistently degrades at peak load.
 You could not reproduce this issue on your workstation.
 You need to continuously monitor the application in production to identify slow paths in the code.
 You want to minimize performance impact and management overhead.
 What should you do?

 - A. Use Cloud Monitoring to assess the App Engine CPU utilization metric.
 - B. Install a continuous profiling tool into Compute Engine.
 Configure the application to send profiling data to the tool.
 - C. Periodically run the go tool pprof command against the application instance.
 Analyze the results by using flame graphs.
 - D. Configure Cloud Profiler, and initialize the cloud.google.com/go/profiler library in the application.

   **D**.
-Cloud profiler is like an engineering look at the bottle neck at the code level.
+Cloud profiler is like an engineer look at the bottle neck at the code level.
 It fits well here as it need to identify the slow path in code but cannot trigger the issue at workstation.

 139. Your company runs services by using Google Kubernetes Engine (GKE).
-The GKE dusters in the development environment run applications with verbose logging enabled.
+The GKE clusters in the development environment run applications with verbose logging enabled.
 Developers view logs by using the kubectl logs command and do not use Cloud Logging.
 Applications do not have a uniform logging structure defined.
 You need to minimize the costs associated with application logging while still collecting GKE operational logs.
 What should you do?

      - A. Run the gcloud container clusters update --logging=SYSTEM command for the development cluster.
      - B. Run the gcloud container clusters update --logging=WORKLOAD command for the development cluster.
      - C. Run the gcloud logging sinks update \_Default --disabled command in the project associated with the development environment.
      - D. Add the severity >= DEBUG resource.type = "k8s_container" exclusion filter to the \_Default logging sink in the project associated with the development environment.

-     **D**.
+     **A**.
 This question basically asked "I don't use cloud logging for GKE, how to minize the cost".
-So the solution is to reduce the amount of logs volumne goes to gloud logging. ??
+So the solution is to reduce the amount of logs volumne goes to gloud logging.
+GKE log collect audit log, system log and application/workload logs.
+You want to minimze the unnecessary log, so only system log goes to cloud logging.

 140. You have deployed a fleet of Compute Engine instances in Google Cloud.
 You need to ensure that monitoring metrics and logs for the instances are visible in Cloud Logging and Cloud Monitoring by your company's operations and cyber security teams.
 You need to grant the required roles for the Compute Engine service account by using Identity and Access Management (IAM) while following the principle of least privilege.
 What should you do?

 - A. Grant the logging.logWriter and monitoring.metricWriter roles to the Compute Engine service accounts.
 - B. Grant the logging.admin and monitoring.editor roles to the Compute Engine service accounts.
 - C. Grant the logging.editor and monitoring.metricWriter roles to the Compute Engine service accounts.
 - D. Grant the logging.logWriter and monitoring.editor roles to the Compute Engine service accounts.

   **A**. roles writer < editor < admin.
 Service Account only needs to write to metric and logging.
 No need to grant editor or admin role.

 141. You are the Site Reliability Engineer responsible for managing your company's data services and products.
 You regularly navigate operational challenges, such as unpredictable data volume and high cost, with your company's data ingestion processes.
 You recently learned that a new data ingestion product will be developed in Google Cloud.
 You need to collaborate with the product development team to provide operational input on the new product.
 What should you do?